 Dandruff is a common condition of the scalp that often manifests as itching and flaking.
-It is a multifactorial hair and skin concern and usually stems from an inflammatory response to yeast pityrosporum, a normal part of skin flora.
+It is a multifactorial hair and skin concern and can stem from an inflammatory response to the yeast pityrosporum, a normal part of skin flora.
 It can be not very pleasant, we know.
 Still, there are ways to control and minimize the problem with some homemade and all-natural dandruff treatments – although these shouldn't be used as a primary remedy in the case of serious skin conditions.

 We spoke to hair health expert Shab Reslan and dermatologist Jenny Liu to get deep on this matter with the best tips and on how far we can go with the ingredients we already have at home.
 Keep scrolling for some of the best DIY dandruff shampoos for a cleaner scalp.

 Baking soda's gritty texture grabs and removes the dirt and excess oil from your hair as well as the loose skin cells from your scalp that cause dandruff.
 Unlike many commercial dandruff shampoos, this will not strip your scalp of its much-needed natural oils.
 Over time, this may lead to a healthier scalp and healthier hair.

 Combine one tablespoon baking soda for every cup of water and mix well.
 Add two to three drops of rosemary essential oil to give this shampoo a light fragrance.
 It's not a necessary ingredient, but a nice addition.
 Pour over your hair and massage it into your scalp, then rinse your hair thoroughly.